 The Corporate Governance Board's mission is to promote good corporate governance in companies listed in Sweden, primarily through managing and administrating the Code.
 This means that the Board monitors and analyses the practical application of the Code and makes any changes deemed required on this basis.
-The Board is one of the threefour bodies that constitute the Association for Generally Accepted Principles in the Securities Market, a non-profit association set up by a number of organisations within the corporate sector to create a single structure for self-regulation within the field.
+The Board is one of the four bodies that constitute the Association for Generally Accepted Principles in the Securities Market, a non-profit association set up by a number of organisations within the corporate sector to create a single structure for self-regulation within the field.

 The Board's task in self-regulation is to set norms for good corporate governance in stock exchange listed companies.
 The Board does not, however, have a supervisory or adjudicatory role regarding how individual companies apply the Code.
-The Swedish Securities Council, whose role is to promote good practice on the securities market, may on request issue statementsrulings on how the Code should be interpreted.
+The Swedish Securities Council, whose role is to promote good practice on the securities market, may on request issue rulings on how the Code should be interpreted.
 The task of monitoring and ensuring that companies apply the Code in a satisfactory manner is a matter for the stock exchanges on which their shares or depositary receipts are traded.
-Unless the company's auditor has been asked to conduct a more detailed examination, the minimum requirement is that the auditor examine whether a corporate governance report has been produced and that certain information contained in the corporate governance report complies with that which appears in the rest of the company's annual report or, if the corporate governance report is a separate document from the annual report, that it complies with the annual report in its entirety.
+Unless the company's auditor has been asked to conduct a more detailed examination, the minimum requirement is that the auditor examine whether a corporate governance report has been produced and that certain information contained in the corporate governance report or, if the corporate governance report is a separate document from the annual report, that it complies with the annual report in its entirety.
 The same applies to the company's sustainability reporting.
 Judgements on the extent to which individual companies' decisions to comply with or deviate from the rules of the Code inspire confidence on the part of investors are in the hands of the actors in the capital markets.